Applicability of the Student Rules, policies and procedures

 (a) at the time of enrolling for the doctoral thesis;

-(2) The supervisor must forward the research proposal with their comments through the Faculty Administrative Officer to the GRS for approval
+(2) The supervisor must forward the research proposal with their comments through the Graduate Research Coordinator for approval.

 14. The thesis must be 50,000 to 60,000 words in length excluding tables, footnotes, endnotes and appendices.